Superior Court Rules Table of Contents

 (b) The signature of an attorney to a pleading constitutes a certificate by him that he has read the pleading; that to the best of his knowledge, information and belief there is a good ground to support it; and that it is not interposed for delay.

 (c) If a pleading is not signed, or is signed with an intent to defeat the purpose of this rule, it may be stricken and the action may proceed as though the pleading had not been filed.

-(d) Other than limited representation by attorneys as allowed by Rule 14(d) and Professional Conduct Rule 1.2(f)), no attorney shall be permitted to withdraw that attorney’s appearance in a case after the case has been assigned for trial or hearing, except upon motion to permit such withdrawal granted by the Court for good cause shown, and on such terms as the Court may order.
+(d) Other than limited representation by attorneys as allowed by Rule 14(d) and Professional Conduct Rule 1.2(f)) and subject to (g) below, no attorney shall be permitted to withdraw that attorney’s appearance in a case after the case has been assigned for trial or hearing, except upon motion to permit such withdrawal granted by the Court for good cause shown, and on such terms as the Court may order.
 Any motion to withdraw filed by counsel shall set forth the reason therefor but shall be effective only upon approval by the Court.
 A factor which may be considered by the Court in determining whether good cause for withdrawal has been shown is the client's failure to meet his or her financial obligations to pay for the attorney's services.